 Plenty of Pre- and Post-Wedding Activities

 No need to worry about guests staying busy in between wedding festivities.
 At spots like Baha Mar, everyone—kids included—will find plenty of options without ever having to leave the property.
-While the groom and his party are playing a round of golf at the 18-hole Jack Nicklaus-designed golf course, the bride-to-be and her ladies can spend the day getting pampered at the Caribbean’s first and only ESPA spa.
+While your guests can play a round of golf at the 18-hole Jack Nicklaus-designed golf course, you nearlyweds can spend the day getting pampered at the Caribbean’s first and only ESPA spa.
 We recommend indulging in one of the signature services like the Seashore Serenity massage, which incorporates heated tiger clam shells in a similar fashion as a hot stone massage to help any lingering tension drift away, leaving you stress-free for the big day ahead.

 Kids Can Tag Along

 Some all-inclusive hotels are strictly adults-only, but you’ll also find age-specific kids clubs at spots like Atlantis, where children ages six to 10 can act as dolphin trainers for the day and even toddlers are attended to.
 Baha Mar also boasts its own Explorer’s Club with a daily program that mixes eco-exploration with animal interactions and activities, meaning all guardians can prep for the wedding knowing the kids will be occupied all day long.